 Your marketing plan should go beyond the types of content you'll create -- it should also cover you'll organize your content.
 With the help of an editorial calendar, you'll be on the right track for publishing a well-balanced and diverse content library on your website.
 Then, create a social media content calendar so you can promote and manage your content on other sites.

 Many of the ideas you think of will be evergreen -- they're just as relevant months from now as they are today.
 That being said, you shouldn't ignore timely topics either.
 While they may not be the bulk of your editorial calendar, they can help you generate spikes of traffic.

 Most people count on incorporating popular holidays such as New Year's and Thanksgiving in their marketing efforts, but you don't have to limit yourself to these important marketing dates.
 If there are niche holidays that might appeal to your audience, it could be worth publishing content on your blog or on social media.
-Download TrackMaven's ultimate list of national days to keep an eye on when you're planning your calendar.
+HubSpot's Service Blog Editor Sophia Bernazzani compiled this ultimate list of social media holidays -- keep an eye on it when you're planning your calendar.